leafspark/AutoGGUF/README.md

 4. Any necessary folders will be automatically created

 Setup builds:
-1. Download setup variant of latest release
+1. Download the setup variant of latest release
 2. Extract all files to a folder
 3. Run the setup program
-4. The .GGUF extension will be registered with the program automatically
+4. The .gguf extension will be registered with the program automatically
 5. Run the program from the Start Menu or desktop shortcuts

-After launching the program, you may access its local server at port 7001 (set `AUTOGGUF_SERVER` to "enabled" first)
+After launching the program, you may access its local server at port 7001 (set `AUTOGGUF_SERVER` to "enabled" first).

 ### Verifying Releases